MuskaanPuri03/Miniproject/1_requirements/readme.md

 ## Best Methods To Be Followed

-* Used functions to decrease dependency on main function
+* Used OOPS concept to decrease dependency on main function
-* Used structures and arrays to accept the inputs from user and store the values which helped in creating easy design of Banking Management System.
+* Used arraylist and arrays to accept the inputs from user and store the values which helped in creating easy design of Banking Management System.
-* Printf statements have been placed only wherever necessary to avoid confusions
+* Println statements have been placed only wherever necessary to avoid confusions
-* Created header file so that the fuctions can be used else where ever required without any difficulty
+* Created Packages so that the fuctions can be used else where ever required without any difficulty
 * Unit testing is done to avoid any computational errors.